Scope 2 GHG emissions

 Remember that every organization's circumstances and opportunities may differ, so it's important to assess and prioritize actions based on their specific context and resources.
 Collaborating with sustainability experts and leveraging external resources can also provide valuable guidance and support throughout the emissions reduction journey.

-Continue with the getting started courses
+Continue with the other courses

 Get one on one training to get in control over your own data.